 Get all of the steps here.

-28. Stuff leaves into white trash bags and draw ghost faces on them.
+28. Stuff leaves into Halloween trash bags.

+You could also make your own by filling three to five 13-gallon white kitchen garbage bags with leaves (enlist help from your friends and family).
 Once tied shut, draw teardrop-shaped eyes and a mouth on the bags with a Sharpie.
-Ideally, you could draw the face before you stuff them, but the bag stretching may distort the face, which actually may be ok.
+Ideally, you could draw the face before you stuff them, but the bag stretching may distort the face, which actually may be okay.

 29. Turn milk or juice jugs into illuminated ghosts.